Wittelab/samasy/README.md

 ### Best and Easiest Method: Docker

-Samasy is now dockerized, making installation and running super simple simple.
-To get started, install [docker](https://www.docker.com/) and then run the following commands in your terminal:
+Samasy is dockerized so getting up and running is simple.
+Assuming you already have [docker](https://www.docker.com/) installed, run the following commands in a terminal:
 ```bash
 docker # To test that docker is installed properly, should display docker usage and commands
 docker pull ccario83/samasy # To get the samasy docker image